Your IP: Unknown · Your Status: ProtectedUnprotectedUnknown

 Hollywood movies depict biometric data as a virtually impenetrable defense.
 The criminals in these fictional stories often have to resort to using a victim’s severed finger or eyeball to bypass security.

 Of course, the reality is far less macabre.
 Criminals don’t need to chop anyone’s limbs off to get around biometric sensors.
 Still, these representations are indicative of the misconceptions that many people still have.
-Let’s dispel some of the myths that persist around this subject:
+Let’s dispel some of the cybersecurity myths that persist around this subject:

 Myth 1: Biometric data is private